AO

 Coordinate System

 Coordinate System of the position.
-Choices are Equatorial (FK4 and FK5), Ecliptic, and Galactic.
+Choices for a cone search are Equatorial (FK4 and FK5), Ecliptic, and Galactic.
+Choices for a range search are Equatorial (FK5) and Galactic.

 Creation Date